 Why Buy Organic?

-- Babies have much more sensitive skin than adults, so they need more protection from things like the sun and from harsh chemicals.
-Baby clothes often contain not only the pesticides and chemical fertilizers used to grow textile crops, but harsh dyes, flame retardants, sizing agents, spinning oils and more.
-Many of these chemicals are known carcinogens, and they can all contribute to skin irritation and rashes.
+- Baby clothes often contain not only the pesticides and chemical fertilizers used to grow textile crops, but harsh dyes, flame retardants, sizing agents, spinning oils and more.
+Many of these chemicals are known carcinogens, and contribute to skin irritation and rashes.

 - Cotton in particular is considered the world’s “dirtiest crop” in terms of pesticide use.
-25% of insecticides worldwide are used to grow cotton, which nowadays is largely GMO as well.
-This amounts to $2.6 billion each year.
-7 out of the 15 insecticides used on cotton are known carcinogens, which do not necessarily come out in the wash.
+25% of insecticides worldwide are used to grow cotton.

-- Other natural fibers like hemp and linen do not require nearly as much insecticide as conventional cotton to grow, so even if they are not certified Organic these materials are still more environmentally friendly and contain far fewer toxins than conventional cotton.
+- Other natural fibers like hemp and linen do not require nearly as much insecticide as conventional cotton to grow, so even if they are not certified Organic these materials are still safer than conventional cotton.

 1. Innovative Organics: BabySoy